ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

 Notes
 - The layout shows the mapping from the threads/wave to the elements in the original tensor.
-It does not care if the elements are arranged in LDS, like swizzling to avoid bank conflicts.
+It does not care if the elements are re-arranged in LDS, like swizzling to avoid bank conflicts.
 - The script does not allow settings for data type or k dim of the mfma instruction.
   This can be controled by the `-kWidth` flag.